 Homemade Tomato Paste

 A couple of tips... after the first hour of cooking, check every half hour as the edges tend to turn dark and burn rather quickly.
 Just give it a little stir every 30 minutes or so.
 Also, every now and then I open the oven door to let the steam escape which speeds the process along.
+It takes anywhere from 3 to 4 hours to fully create a good paste.

 6-7 lbs of fresh, ripe tomatoes (in season, preferably), roughly chopped